By Tiffani Singleton, DO, Janet M. Burns, DO, and Katherine A Clark, DO, FAAFP.

 An example of a viscerosomatic reflex would be palpable tissue texture changes overlying the 2nd-5th thoracic vertebrae as a result of a disease and inflammation of the lung tissue.
 It has been demonstrated that electrical stimulation of inflamed tracheobronchial mucosa causes decreased electrical skin resistance in the T2-5 dermatomes, followed by cutaneous hyperalgesia hours later.7 Appropriate treatment of the somatic component with OMT may reduce afferent and efferent sympathetic input into the vicious cycle, potentially decreasing vasoconstriction and improving tissue perfusion.5

 Osteopathic Manipulative Treatment

 OMT is designed to treat somatic dysfunction and to remove musculoskeletal and myofascial impediments to normal physiologic processes.
 It addresses all tissues and is not limited to the spine.

 Osteopathic manipulative techniques are categorized by several parameters, including:

 - The initial set up of treatment: direct or indirect.
-Direct techniques engage the restrictive barrier, whereas indirect techniques are positioned away from the barrier and follow the sense of tissue ease.
+Direct techniques engage the restrictive barrier (i.e., with the goal of stretching the connective tissue around the restricted joint), whereas indirect techniques are positioned away from the barrier and follow the sense of tissue ease.